 - Tour the first house of Hernan Cortez in the new world and the old town of La Antigua, site of the oldest church in the Americas

 - Discover diverse habitats such as coasts and beaches, rivers, savannah, pine-oak forest, and cloud forest

-- Take a late evening boat ride down the La Antigua River to look for shorebirds, gulls, terns, and herons
+- Relax on an evening boat ride down the La Antigua River to look for shorebirds, gulls, terns, and herons

 - Bird, sample coffee, and eat a classic Mexican lunch at an old coffee hacienda